-Data on social and structural determinants are not readily collected, nor collected in systematic ways.
+Data on social and structural determinants are not readily collected or collected in systematic ways.
 This may require creativity and investments in novel approaches to data collection, such as community asset mapping; Photovoice, which utilizes photography as a means of communicating social issues; and walking audits.
 It likely involves partnering with other sectors that have existing data to support a broader understanding of SDOH and health inequities.
 Furthermore, community members should be engaged in identifying, collecting, and interpreting new kinds of data for health equity.
-As described by the CDC in their Practitioner Guide for Advancing Health Equity, "the perspectives of community members can bring static data to life by revealing the lived experience behind the data" (CDC, 2013, p.
+As described by the Centers for Disease Control and Prevention (CDC) in their Practitioner Guide for Advancing Health Equity, "the perspectives of community members can bring static data to life by revealing the lived experience behind the data" (CDC, 2013, p.
 19).
 The CDC's guide also offers a systematic list of questions for practitioners in government and community-based organizations to reflect upon when building their capacity for identifying and understanding health inequities:

-• Where are we now?

-o What are our organization's current practices for identifying and understanding health inequities?

-o Can we clearly articulate health inequities related to the health issues we are trying to prevent and/or address?
-If so, list those health inequities.

-• What types of information can we use to identify health inequities in our community? o What process can we set up to get a full understanding of health inequities in our community?
+- > Where are we now? - What are our organization's current practices for identifying and understanding health inequities? - Can we clearly articulate health inequities related to the health issues we are trying to prevent and/or address?
+If so, list those health inequities. - > What types of information can we use to identify health inequities in our community?

-o What type of information do we need to ensure we have a full understanding of health inequities in our community?

-o Have we looked beyond basic health risk behaviors and standard outcome data to examine social, economic, and physical indicators that may contribute to or maintain health inequities?

-o Have we examined community context and historical factors that may help our understanding of existing health inequities?

-• What tools and resources can we use to identify and understand health inequities?

-o What combination of data sources do we need to better understand experiences of populations affected by health inequities?

-o What sources or partners may already have the data we need for assessing community environments or health behaviors?

-o Where can we go to understand the historical context of health inequities in the community?

-• How can we engage community members in gathering and analyzing data?

-o How do we currently engage community members in our data collection and analysis process?

-• What process can we put in place to routinely engage populations affected by health inequities in collecting and analyzing data?

-• What are our next steps?

-o What can we do differently to improve or enhance our ability to identify and understand health inequities?
+- What process can we set up to get a full understanding of health inequities in our community? - What type of information do we need to ensure we have a full understanding of health inequities in our community? - Have we looked beyond basic health risk behaviors and standard outcome data to examine social, economic, and physical indicators that may contribute to or maintain health inequities? - Have we examined community context and historical factors that may help our understanding of existing health inequities? - > What tools and resources can we use to identify and understand health inequities? - What combination of data sources do we need to better understand experiences of populations affected by health inequities? - What sources or partners may already have the data we need for assessing community environments or health behaviors? - Where can we go to understand the historical context of health inequities in the community? - How can we engage community members in gathering and analyzing data?